Puerto Ricans scramble for food and water 3 weeks after Maria

 - More than 32,000 Puerto Ricans have gone to Florida since last week

-- Lack of food, water and electricity remains a problem for many
+- Lack of food, water and electricity remain a problem for millions on US commonweath

 (CNN)Thousands have fled Puerto Rico in the three weeks since Hurricane Maria hit, but for the millions remaining the struggle for life's basic necessities seems to be never-ending.